 How We Work

 An innovative public-private partnership housed at the Supply Chain Transportation & Logistics Center (SCTL) at the University of Washington, the Urban Freight Lab (UFL) is a unique strategic workgroup with a bias for action.
-We bring together private industry and public transportation officials to explore existing and near-term challenges of urban goods movement, and design and test innovative solutions for how these challenges can be mitigated.
+We bring together private industry and public transportation agencies to explore existing and near-term challenges of urban goods movement, and design and test innovative solutions for how these challenges can be mitigated.
 UFL leadership exposes members to thought leadership and logistics concepts from around the globe.
 The UFL enables peer-to-peer exchanges and serves as a catalyst for change.
-Members also use insight gained through participation in the lab to refine and improve their own operations or technology.
+Members also use insight gained through participation to refine and improve their own operations or technology.

 Priorities are set democratically (not by UFL leadership) with decisions voted on by members.
-Our membership represents a holistic community of urban freight stakeholders—from shippers to carriers, real-estate firms, urban visionaries, infrastructure, and technology providers.
+Our membership represents a holistic community of urban freight stakeholders—from shippers to carriers, real estate firms, urban visionaries, infrastructure, and technology providers.

 Although members join periodically, it is imperative to move projects forward at every opportunity.
-We will do our best to help new members catch up offline, but past decisions are not revisited.
+We do our best to help new members catch up offline, but past decisions are not revisited.
 To ensure continuity and progress, members designate a consistent staff member with deep knowledge of operations and strategic goals and decision-making authority to attend quarterly meetings held at the University of Washington.
 Members also engage offline between meetings per interest.